sergiotaborda/lense-lang/docs/content/constructors.md

 ~~~~

-Pay attention the construtor is vary similar to a method but as no return type and its name is the same as the class.
+Pay attention the constructor is vary similar to a method but as no return type and its name is the same as the class.

 Inside the constructor, the ``this`` keyword refers to the already allocated object.
 So, at this point, the object already exists and it is of the class ``Fraction``.The constructor has no means to return an object of another class because the constructor has no return.

 The constructor , being a special kind of method can throw exceptions , however it is considered bad practice to do so[needs references].

-Constructors are usefull to garantee the object state is correctly inicialized but have some limitations, so in practice you would prefer to use a static factory method , like so:
+Constructors are usefully to guarantee the object state is correctly initialized but have some limitations, so in practice you would prefer to use a static factory method , like so:

 ~~~~brush: java